bahmutov/fastify-example-tests/README.md

 cypress/integration/spec30.js (1 test)
 └─ handles test flake using the test retries

-found 45 specs (63 tests, 8 pending)
+found 116 specs (180 tests, 13 pending)
 ```

+### Tests after bonus91

+The new bonus lessons starting with "bonus 92" are written using Cypress v12+ and are placed in the repo [bahmutov/fastify-example-tests-new](https://github.com/bahmutov/fastify-example-tests-new).

 ## Feedback

 These tests were set up by Gleb Bahmutov.
-If you have any feedback about these tests and the course, drop me an email
+If you have any feedback about these tests and the course, drop me an email or open an issue / comment at [bahmutov/cypress-courses](https://github.com/bahmutov/cypress-courses).